 Revision History Widget

 This will show you the differences between the two revisions.
-The deleted items will be highlighted in red while the new items will be highlighted in green.
+The deleted text will be highlighted in red while the new text will be highlighted in green.

-The example image above is how the actions area will appear to a user with all permissions active viewing an article in the editorial review status in a project that's connected to a WordPress website... or in other words, an admin viewing an article in editorial review within a project that's integrated to a WordPress site.
+The example image above is how the actions area will appear to someone with all permissions active viewing an article in the editorial review status in a project that's connected to a WordPress website... or in other words, an admin viewing an article in editorial review within a project that's connected to a WordPress site.